 In product research and development, a total of NT\$10,007,084 was invested in the development, procurement, and production of environmentally friendly products.
-This investment primarily focused on green packaging, increasing the proportion of Post-Consumer Resin (PCR) usage, and promoting energy-saving product development projects.
+This

 Office Supplies and Equipment Green Purchasing

 Furthermore, in response to the Ministry of Environment's advocacy for green purchasing, WNC prioritizes the selection of office supplies and information products that comply with the Ministry of Environment's definition of green purchasing and that have obtained domestic and international environmental product certifications.
 These items include paper towels, electrical equipment, laptops, etc. In 2023, the total green purchasing expenditure for Taiwan sites amounted to NT\$37,019,738, accounting for 91% of the total expenditure on office supplies and equipment purchasing.